Godavari Bridge: Construction

 During the Third Five-Year plan doubling of railway track between Chennai-Howrah was planned.
 Most of the route had been doubled except the small stretch of track between Kovvur and Rajahmundry where a bridge had to be built to span the three kilometer long Godavari River.
 During 1964, the construction of second bridge across Godavari River at Rajahmundry was sanctioned as a part of doubling of track between Kovvur and Rajahmundry.
 But there had been a persistent demand from local population for construction of a road link between Kovvur and Rajahmundry, which would essentially link East Godavari and West Godavari districts.
 The Andhra Pradesh State Government came forward with the proposal to add a road deck over the rail bridge under construction as a part of doubling the railway track between Chennai-Howrah.

 It was commissioned by South Central Railway division of Indian Railways.
 Construction of the bridge began in the early 1970s by Braithwaite, Burn & Jessop Construction Company, a group company of Bharat Bhari Udyog Nigam Limited.
 When completed it was Asia's longest rail -cum- road bridge.

 It was inaugurated by the then President of India, Fakhruddin Ali Ahmed in 1974.

 Sister bridges

 Old Godavari bridge

-The Old Godavari Bridge or Havelock Bridge was built in 1900 by Mr.F.T.G.Walton, now decommissioned, this bridge has 56 spans and is 2754 m long.
-It was constructed with stone masonry and steel girders and certainly a marvel of British engineering.
+The Old Godavari Bridge or Havelock Bridge was constructed in 1900 by Mr.F.T.G.Walton, now retired, this bridge has 56 spans and is 2754 m lengthy.
+It was constructed with stone masonry and steel girders and is an example of British engineering.
 The New Godavari Bridge was made as a substitute for it.